HaloZero/FEWD_Curriculum_24/Week_05_Intro_jQuery/10_arrays/slides.md

 ##Arrays

-What if we had a collection of images that we wanted to display to the screen on at a time?
+What if we had a collection of images that we wanted to display to the screen one at a time?

 How could we store all the images?